 Mission: Voices for Children transforms the lives of abused, abandoned, or neglected children by providing them with trained volunteer Court Appointed Special Advocates (CASAs).

 Vision: Voices for Children believes that every child deserves a safe and permanent home and, to that end, will provide a trained CASA volunteer to every abused, abandoned, or neglected child who needs one, and advocate to improve the lives of children in the foster care system.

-Strategic priorities for the new Vice President include:
+Strategic priorities for the new Chief Development Officer include:

 1. Building a strong corporate giving pipeline